codewithayaann/Machine-Round-Challenge/README.md

 12. **Sticky Navigation**: Implement a sticky navigation bar that sticks to the top of the page when scrolling down and returns to its original position when scrolling up.

-13. **Progressive Web App (PWA)**: Convert a web application into a Progressive Web App.

-14. **Unit Testing**: Write unit tests for a JavaScript function or component using a testing framework like Jest.
+13. **Unit Testing**: Write unit tests for a JavaScript function or component using a testing framework like Jest.

-15. **Cross-browser Compatibility**: Ensure that a webpage works correctly and looks consistent across different web browsers (e.g., Chrome, Firefox, Edge).
+14. **Cross-browser Compatibility**: Ensure that a webpage works correctly and looks consistent across different web browsers (e.g., Chrome, Firefox, Edge).

-16. **Email Signature**: Design and code a responsive email signature that can be used in email clients.
+15. **Email Signature**: Design and code a responsive email signature that can be used in email clients.

-17. **Infinite Carousel**: Create an infinite carousel/slider that automatically loops through a set of images or content, providing navigation controls for the user.
+16. **Infinite Carousel**: Create an infinite carousel/slider that automatically loops through a set of images or content, providing navigation controls for the user.

-18. **Tooltip Component**: Design and implement a reusable tooltip component in HTML, CSS, and React.js, that appears when hovering over specific elements.
+17. **Tooltip Component**: Design and implement a reusable tooltip component in HTML, CSS, and React.js, that appears when hovering over specific elements.

 18. **Custom Dropdown Menu**: Create a custom dropdown menu that expands and collapses with smooth animations when the user hovers over a trigger element.